 The following is an interesting article recently received from a contributor who prefers to remain anonymous.
-It no doubt reflects the views of many ABD members:
+It no doubt reflects the views of many of our supporters:

 “Over the recent months of attempting to carry on with life under the dark cloud of Covid19 we have all learnt that there are sacrifices that we must make for the greater good of the community.
 The great British public have rallied to the cause and, in the main, accepted the restrictions to the conduct of their daily lives.